 - This rule applies also to the exams offered during the 1st and the 2nd year of SPO, i.e. students can’t take the Italian version of a course they are already taking in English (and vice versa).
 The general and basic rule is that students are not allowed to choose elective courses that replicate contents already included in their study plan (even if programmes and materials are different).
 When in doubt, students should first write to firstname.lastname@example.org

-What follows is a non-exhaustive list of the opportunities offered in English by the Faculty of Political, Economic and Social sciences.
-We here excluded the courses offered by the MA in “Economics and political science” (EPS), “Economics and Finance” (MEF), “Management iof Innovation and Entrepreneurship” (MIE), and “Data Science for Economics” (DSE), for which it is normallty required the completion of SPO Politics & economics before.
+We suggest to find a course – in English or Italian – offered in English by the Faculty of Political, Economic and Social sciences.
+However, we discourage you from choosing courses offered by the MA in “Economics and political science” (EPS), “Economics and Finance” (MEF), “Management iof Innovation and Entrepreneurship” (MIE), and “Data Science for Economics” (DSE), for which it is normallty required the completion of SPO Politics & economics before.